FindoraNetwork/findora-wiki/docs/components/findora-evm/rialto_refund_mechanism.md

 # Rialto Refund Mechanism

-## Context
+## Overview

-Rialto is a software program which provides connectivity between two EVM compatible chains.
-It achives this by providing event realaying across both the chains .
+Rialto is a bridge application which provides connectivity between two EVM compatible chains.
+It achieves this by providing event relaying across chains.
 ### Types of bridges

 Rialto has two types of bridges

-- Incoming Bridges : These are all the bridges that bring liquidity to our system , from foreign L1 chains.
-For these bridges the source chain for tokens is `not` Findora EVM .
+- Incoming Bridges : These are all bridges that bring liquidity to our system from foreign L1 chains.
+For these bridges, the source chain for tokens is `not` Findora EVM.
-    - Example : BUSD Bridge
+    - Example: BUSD Bridge
       BUSD(Existing on BSC) <-> BUSD.b (Existing on FRA)
-      Use case : Bring TVL to our network
+      Use Case: Bring TVL to our network

-- Outgoing Bridges : THese bridges move liquidity away from our system, to other L1 chains.
-FRA EVM is the source chain for all of them .
+- Outgoing Bridges : These bridges move liquidity out of our ecosystem to other L1 chains.
+FRA EVM is the source chain for all of them.
     - Example : FRA Bridge
       FRA(existing on FRA EVM) <-> FRA.f (Existing on BSC)
-      Usecase : enable us to create LPs in dex's like pancake swap.
+      Use Case: Enables us to create LPs in DEX's like Pancake Swap.

-Note : Both the bridges are bidectional
+Note : Both the bridges are bidirectional

 ### How a bridge functions